There’s no fancy way of saying this, so I’ll just say it:

 There are subtleties that change with an exit pop-up, and it mostly comes in the form of the headline.

-I sat down and recorded a video showing you EXACTLY how to setup and launch a high-converting pop-up in under 30 minutes.
+We sat down and wrote a tutorial showing you EXACTLY how to setup Sumo’s three top performing pop-ups in under 30 minutes.

-Learn how we create those industry-leading exit pop-ups by clicking the button below and grabbing the video.
+Learn how Sumo’s top customer creates those industry-leading exit pop-ups by clicking the button below and following the instructions in the tutorial.